 In accordance with Rule 6.3 of the Water Well Construction Rules (2 CCR 402-2) (Rules) and the requirement of the State Engineer, Notice of Intent (Notice) must be provided before drilling any Test Hole that penetrates a confining layer and any Monitoring and Observation Hole or Dewatering Well.
 Notice is accomplished by submitting Form GWS-51(Monitoring and Observation Holes), or Form GWS-62 (Dewatering Wells), to the Division of Water Resources at least three (3) days and no more than ninety (90) days prior to construction.
-Faxed notices are acceptable.

-All Monitoring and Observation Holes and Dewatering Wells must be constructed within 90 days of the reciept of the Notice by the State Engineer’s office.
+All Monitoring and Observation Holes and Dewatering Wells must be constructed within 90 days of the receipt of the Notice by the State Engineer’s office.
 Multiple Notices may be filed for projects that require the installation of wells over more than one 90-day period.

 Pursuant to Rule 5.2.31 of the Water Well Construction Rules (2 CCR 402-2) (Rules) and the requirements of the State Engineer, Monitoring and Observation Holes are temporary wells constructed after proper Notice of Intent and in accordance with the Rules’ standards for construction.
 A Well Construction Report (Form GWS-31) referencing the acknowledged monitoring hole notice number must be submitted within sixty (60) days after constructing the hole.

 Within eighteen (18) months of construction, Monitoring and Observation Holes must either be converted to a well by obtaining a permit for a Monitoring Well, Recovery Well, or Dewatering system or abandoned in accordance with the Rules.
 If abandoned, a Well Abandonment Report (Form GWS-9) must be submitted within sixty (60) days after abandoning the hole.